evavaa/DS-Assignment-2/README.md

   can kick someone out at any time
 - When the manager quits, the application will be terminated.
 All the peers will get a message notifying them

-## Development
-### Phase 1: Single-user standalone whiteboard

-- Implement a client that allows a user to draw all the expected elements
-- Implement a server so that client and server are able to communicate entities created in Task A

-### Phase 2: User management skeleton
-- Allow the manager to create a whiteboard
-- Allow other peers to connect and join in by getting approval from the manager
-- Allow the manager to choose whether a peer can join in
-- join in means the peer's name will appear in the user list
-- Allow the joined peer to choose to quit
-- Allow the manager to close the application, and all peers get notified
-- Allow the manager to kick out a certain peer/user

-### Phases 3: Final
-- Integrate the whiteboard with the user management skeleton (phases 1 and 2)
-- Design issues:
-  - What communication mechanism will be used?
-RMI
-  - How to propagate the modification from one peer to other peers?
-You may need an event-based mechanism
-  - How many threads do we need per peer?
-At least one for drawing, one for messaging